 Shumard was named Director of Athletics at Cal State Fullerton in 1991, a position he held until 1994.
 Two of his teams reached NCAA Championship status, with the baseball team finishing as national runner-up in the 1992 College World Series and the men's soccer team competing in the NCAA Final Four in 1993.

 Shumard came full circle when he returned to his alma mater, CSULB, where he served as Executive Director of Athletics until coming to SOSC in 2005.
 Shumard was the second-longest tenured AD in CSULB history.
 During his tenure, the department tripled the graduation rate of its student-athletes and raised more than $7 million for capital projects, which included the naming of The Pyramid by Mike and Arline Walter and the building of new student-athlete academic and fitness centers.
 CSULB was also a perennial mid-major power, finishing in the top 100 five times in the annual Director's Cup competition.
 Several teams were nationally ranked each year, and CSULB alumni in the professional ranks include Misty May-Treanor, Troy Tulowitzki, Evan Longoria and Jered Weaver.
 Shumard hired two coaches -- Rick Azevedo (Men's Water Polo) and Alan Knipe (Men's Volleyball) -- who went on to become head coaches of USA Olympic teams.
 During his tenure, Long Beach State hosted a number of NCAA regional and national championship competitions, bringing valuable exposure and additional revenue to the university and city.

 Shumard and his wife, Kim, have been married since 1988 and are longtime residents of Brea.
-They have three grown children and four grandchildren.
+They have three grown sons and four grandchildren.